Icinga/icinga2/doc/2-getting-started.md

   Name                    | Description
   ------------------------|--------------------------------
-  icinga2-ido-mysql       | IDO provider module for MySQL icinga2-ido-pgsql       | IDO provider module for PostgreSQL
+  icinga2-ido-mysql       | DB IDO provider module for MySQL icinga2-ido-pgsql       | DB IDO provider module for PostgreSQL

 If you're running a distribution for which Icinga 2 packages are not yet available you will need to use the release tarball which you